open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 3. The consumer receives the message from an intermediary.
 4. The consumer processes the message.
 5. The consumer settles the message by notifying the intermediary that the message was processed.
-In some cases, the message is settled before it is processed, or it is settled automatically when it is received.
+In exceptional cases (fire-and-forget), the settlement stage does not exist.

 The semantic conventions need to define how to handle failures and retries in all stages that interface with the intermediary: publish, receive and settle.